Skip to main content

 • content — Full job description text.
 Use the (.) filter operator on content.description to keyword-hunt.

-• metadata — Indexing timestamps: date_added for when the listing first appeared and date_updated for the most recent refresh.
-These are your primary sort and filter columns for recent windows.
+• metadata — Job timing metadata: date_added for the date the listing was posted (added on the source portal) and date_updated for the most recent refresh.
+These are your primary sort and filter fields for recent windows.

 Jobs ID cheat sheet.
 The Jobs APIs use three id concepts — keep them straight: